14 Best Alternatives to Power Automate in 2026

 Strengths

-• Native Azure integration, enterprise-ready, supports advanced workflows.
+• Native Azure integration, enterprise-ready, supports advanced workflows

 Limitations